-There are no known export subsidies provided by the Honduran government, but it provides tax exemptions to firms in free trade zones.
+Honduras provides tax exemptions to firms in free trade zones.
 Under the CAFTA-DR, Honduras may not adopt new duty waivers or expand existing duty waivers that are conditioned on the fulfillment of a performance requirement (e.g., the export of a given level or percentage of goods).
-However, Honduras may maintain such duty waiver measures for such time as it is an Annex VII country for the purposes of the WTO Agreement on Subsidies and Countervailing Measures (SCM Agreement).
-Thereafter, Honduras must maintain any such measures in accordance with Article 27.4 of the SCM Agreement.
+However, Honduras may maintain such duty waiver measures for such time as it is an Annex VII country for the purposes of the WTO Agreement on Subsidies and Countervailing Measures.
+The U.S. Government is working with the Honduran government in an effort to ensure compliance with its CAFTA-DR obligations.

-INTELLECTUAL PROPERTY RIGHTS (IPR) PROTECTION
+INTELLECTUAL PROPERTY RIGHTS PROTECTION

-In 2010 Honduras reestablished its IPR prosecutors' office as an independent entity within the Public Ministry in 2010, reversing a 2009 decision to merge it into the common crimes office.
-However, the United States remains concerned about the prospects for effective IPR enforcement in Honduras given that its IPR enforcement office lacks necessary personnel and resources to wage a truly effective campaign.
+In 2010, Honduras reestablished its intellectual property rights (IPR) prosecutors office as an independent entity within the Public Ministry, reversing a 2009 decision to merge it into the common crimes office.
+While the IPR prosecutor's office has achieved successes in seizing counterfeit goods, the United States remains concerned about the prospects for effective IPR enforcement in Honduras given that its IPR enforcement office lacks necessary personnel and resources to wage a truly effective campaign.
 The United States will continue to monitor Honduras' implementation of its IPR obligations under the CAFTA-DR.